Introduction

 Clustering and Alignment

-The easiest way of visualising relevance of data is through clustering them.
-With the help of latest technologies such as machine learning, this process can be done automatically to discover new patterns.
+The easiest way of visualising the relevance of data is through clustering.
+With the help of the latest technologies, such as machine learning, this process can be done automatically to discover new patterns.

 Different Points of View